TIGER-AI-Lab/MMLU-Pro/README.md

 ### Local Inference

-To run local inference, follow these steps:
+To run local inference:

 ```bash
 cd scripts/example/
 sh eval_llama_2_7b.sh
 ```

-Using the API
-To use the API for inference, follow these steps:
+To use the API for inference:

 ```bash
 cd scripts/example/